northwestwitch/cgbeacon2/docs/docker_run.md

 docker build -t cgbeacon2 .
 ```

 The container with the docker image contains only the beacon app and its required libraries.
-In order to work the container must be connected with at least one other container containing a running mongodb instance.
+In order to work the container must be connected with at least one other container hosting a running mongodb instance.

 ## Setting up the app backend:

 A simple running instance of the app backend connected to the database and ready to execute commands could be created in different ways.
-This is an example docker-composer:
+This is an example using docker-compose:

 Create a file docker-compose.yml containing the following code: